tezos/tezos-mirror/docs/beta/voting.rst

 ------------

 When supporting a proposal or casting a Yea, Nay, or Pass ballot, each delegate has a voting power equal to its *stake*.
-More precisely, the voting power of a delegate during a voting period is its :ref:`staking balance <active_stake_alpha>`, measured in *mutez*, sampled at the beginning of the period.
+More precisely, the voting power of a delegate during a voting period is its :ref:`staking balance <active_stake_beta>`, measured in *mutez*, sampled at the beginning of the period.
 (Note that this is opposed to validator selection for consensus, which is based on the active stake, and sampled at the end of a previous cycle.)

 Super-majority and Quorum